Skip to footer content

 IronPDF vs iTextSharp MVC View to PDF File in C#: Image 4 - PDF Output

 The XMLWorkerHelper class supports basic HTML tags and inline CSS.
-Modern CSS3 properties, flexbox layouts, and grid systems don't render.
+Modern CSS3 properties, flexbox layouts, and grid systems do not render.
 JavaScript-dependent content disappears entirely.
 Complex styling like gradients, shadows, and transforms are ignored.
-Even standard Bootstrap classes fail to apply, leaving your carefully designed views looking plain and unprofessional.
-Many developers have reported these limitations on Stack Overflow, leading to frustration when trying to convert MVC views to PDF with iTextSharp.
+Even standard Bootstrap classes fail to apply, leaving carefully designed views looking plain and unprofessional.

 Perhaps more concerning is iTextSharp's licensing model.
 The library uses the AGPL license, which requires you to open-source your entire application if you use the free version.
-Commercial licenses start at several thousand dollars per year, making it expensive for many businesses.
+Commercial licenses start at several thousand dollars per year, making it prohibitively expensive for many businesses.
 This licensing restriction has pushed many developers to seek alternatives that better align with commercial development needs.
-As discussed in Microsoft's .NET documentation, choosing libraries with appropriate licenses is crucial for commercial projects.
+As discussed in Microsoft's .NET documentation, choosing libraries with appropriate licenses is critical for commercial projects.

 IronPDF vs iTextSharp MVC View to PDF File in C#: Image 5 - IronPDF vs iTextSharp MVC View to PDF